 What is inbreeding?

-Inbreeding is the mating of related individuals that have one or more relatives in common .
+Inbreeding is the mating of related individuals who have one or more ancestors in common .
 Linebreeding is a form of inbreeding.

 What is close inbreeding?

 Close inbreeding is the intentional mating of close relatives .
 This includes mating first-degree relatives (e.g., full siblings [full brothers and sisters in human terms] and between parents and offspring) and second-degree relatives (e.g., grandparents and grand-offspring, half siblings, and related individuals equivalent to uncles/aunts and nephews/nieces, and double-first cousins in human terms).

 Breeding from closely related animals predisposes the offspring to genetic defects or inherited disorders and inbreeding depression .
 Close inbreeding (breeding first and second-degree relatives), substantially increases the risk of genetic defects or inherited disorders and inbreeding depression and these occur at a faster rate, compared to inbreeding of less closely related individuals .

 Linebreeding is where breeders frequently choose to mate parents who have a common ancestor, but who are not as closely related as in close inbreeding (e.g., not first-degree and second-degree relatives) .
 The aim is generally to improve or maintain specific traits within the breed .
 As a form of inbreeding, linebreeding is still associated with the risks to animal health and welfare described above.

 Coefficient of Inbreeding